actor-framework/actor-framework/manual/TypeInspection.rst

 better user experience in all other cases.

-The following code illustrates how to provide a string representation for inspectors that operate on human-readable data representation and the underlying type for an ``enum class`` otherwise.
+The following code illustrates how to provide a string representation for inspectors that operate on human-readable data representations while operating directly on the underlying type of the ``enum class`` otherwise.

 .. code-block:: C++